cdktf/cdktf-provider-databricks/docs/dataDatabricksCatalog.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/databricks/databricks/1.95.0/docs/data-sources/catalog#id DataDatabricksCatalog#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/databricks/databricks/1.96.0/docs/data-sources/catalog#id DataDatabricksCatalog#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `providerConfig`<sup>Optional</sup> <a name="providerConfig" id="@cdktf/provider-databricks.dataDatabricksCatalog.DataDatabricksCatalog.Initializer.parameter.providerConfig"></a>

+- *Type:* <a href="#@cdktf/provider-databricks.dataDatabricksCatalog.DataDatabricksCatalogProviderConfig">DataDatabricksCatalogProviderConfig</a>

+provider_config block.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/databricks/databricks/1.96.0/docs/data-sources/catalog#provider_config DataDatabricksCatalog#provider_config}

 ---